 The name change seems to have evolved to more accurately reflect the location of the unit (Foxton Beach) and the fact that more of those involved both Coastguard and boaties, were from the Manawatū district including Palmerston North and Foxton.
 Also the ‘Manawatū’ identity assisted with fundraising from Palmerston North, for the dedicated rescue boat that was being planned for.

-In 1996 the unit saw the need to offer Boating Education courses locally for both its own crew and other boaties, this was when our current six skippers received their certificates.
+In 1996 the unit also saw the need to offer Boating Education courses locally for both its own crew and other boaties, this was when our current six skippers received their certificates.
 Altogether tutors were already providing classes in both Palmerston North and Levin, this has continued to the present day, with Coastguard allied tutors replacing other in the community on their retirement.